-The Board has adopted a resolution approving and recommending to the Company's stockholders for their approval a proposal to amend its certificate of incorporation to effect a reverse split of outstanding shares of Common Stock within the ranges described below, with the exact reverse split ratio to be decided and publicly announced by the Board prior to the effective time of the amendment to the Company's Certificate of Incorporation.
-If the stockholders approve this Proposal 3, the Board will have the authority to decide, at any time prior August 24, 2017, whether to implement the reverse stock split and the precise ratio of the reverse stock split within the ranges described below.
+The Board has adopted a resolution approving and recommending to the Company's stockholders for their approval a proposal to amend its Certificate of Incorporation to effect a reverse split of outstanding shares of Common Stock within the ranges described below, with the exact reverse split ratio to be decided and publicly announced by the Board prior to the effective time of the amendment to the Company's Certificate of Incorporation.
+If the stockholders approve this Proposal 3, the Board will have the authority to decide, at any time prior August 24, 2018, whether to implement the reverse stock split and the precise ratio of the reverse stock split within the ranges described below.
+If the reverse stock split is implemented, pursuant to the amendment to the Company's Certificate of Incorporation that gives effect to the reverse stock split, the total number of authorized shares of Common Stock will simultaneously be reduced to 200,000,000.

-The Board is asking stockholders to approve a reverse split of the Company's Common Stock and grant to the Board the authority to set the ratio for the reverse split at either one-for-two, one-for-three, one-for-four, one-for-five, one-for-six, one-for-seven or one-for-eight (the "Reverse Stock Split"), or not to complete the Reverse Stock Split, as determined in the discretion of the Board at any time before August 24, 2017.
+The Board is asking stockholders to approve a reverse split of the Company's Common Stock and grant to the Board the authority to set the ratio for the reverse split at either one-for-two, one-for-three, one-for-four, one-for-five, one-for-six, one-for-seven, one-for-eight, one-for-nine or one-for-ten and simultaneously reduce the number of authorized shares of Common Stock to 200,000,000 (the "Reverse Stock Split"), or not to complete the Reverse Stock Split, as determined in the discretion of the Board at any time before August 24, 2018.
 If the proposal is approved by stockholders, the Board will have authority to effect the Reserve Stock Split if and at such time as it determines to be appropriate.
-The principal effect of the Reverse Stock Split would be to decrease the outstanding number of shares of Common Stock, while maintaining the authorized number of shares at its current level.
+The principal effect of the Reverse Stock Split would be to decrease the outstanding number of shares of Common Stock, while simultaneously reducing the authorized number of shares of Common Stock to 200,000,000.